 In the utterly mundane and shallow, I hit a new personal best at the gym the other day!
 I’ve come close a few times in the past but now I’ve officially hit 200lbs using dumbbells on the flat bench.
 And for some that is probably no big deal, for me it is.
 When I started weight lifting I could barely bench a 45lb barbell by itself.
-To have come this far is very rewarding.
+I was soooo scrawny as a young man To have come this far is very rewarding.

 I was actually giddy picking up the 100lb dumbbells for the first time.
 Hahaha You always see those weights at the end of the rack but being able to actually lift them is completely different!
 I was grinning ear to ear I was so excited.
 I know it was silly but I couldn’t help myself.
 I’m sure I looked like a proud peacock at the time.